aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 wireshark -r /tmp/tcpdump-output
 ```

 Have a look at the recorded network traffic data using Wireshark, and investigate various ways that the data can be displayed.
-For example, right click one of the HTTP connections, and “follow TCP stream”.
+For example, right click one of the HTTP connections, and "follow TCP stream".
 Once you have finished, close Wireshark.

 We can also use tcpdump to do some simple monitoring of the network traffic to detect certain key words.